shaunazzopardi/clarva/README.md

 Note that instrumentation is optimised by creating a new class with methods for each method call to be instrumented, and by instrumented the bytecode of the original Java program by invoking these new methods for events that have been classed as needed for sound and complete runtime verification.
 The DATE produced then is transformed to match events occuring in the new class, instead of in the whole program.

+**Tips**

+1. One may wish to analyse a program with multiple entry-points.
+A way to do this would be to create a mock main class that can access each entry-point in a random manner, and use this as the main class for the analysis.

 See technical report CS-2017-01 in this [series](https://www.um.edu.mt/ict/cs/research/technical_reports) for a detailed version of the theory behind this tool, which will be published in the proceedings of [PrePost 2017](http://staff.um.edu.mt/afra1/prepost17/), in the [EPCTS series](http://eptcs.web.cse.unsw.edu.au/content.cgi?PrePost17), and available on [arXiv](https://arxiv.org/abs/1708.07230).